ibm-cloud-docs/vfsa/vfsa-basics.md

 1. Go to Gateway Appliance Details page and retrieve the Private gateway IP.

-2. Click the "eye" icon to reveal the admin user's password.
+1. Click the "eye" icon to reveal the admin user's password.

-3. For a vFSA, run the command `ssh admin@<gateway-ip>`, then enter the admin user's password.
+1. For a vFSA, in an SSH client or terminal, run the command `ssh admin@<gateway-ip>`, then enter the admin user's password.

    For the host (Ubuntu), use the `root` user ID and password.
 SSH to the Ubuntu host is only enabled on the private interface.
    {: note}